kg4ydw/noacli/documentation/Readme-feedback.md

 * Multi-line editors for commands and stuff in various tables (context menu?)
 * Fancy environment variable editor (similar to above but domain specific)
 * Table line spacing tweaks in all tables including tableviewer
-* Button dock arragement: sorting, dragging, greedy fit, etc. (replace FlowLayout)
+* Manual Button dock arrangement (implement drag in FlowLayout)
 * More button actions (middle and right click?)
 * More options for fonts?
 Save fonts in qtail?